To allow users in your organization's Azure AD to sign up - and sign in - to Gluu with ease you need to do the following:

 NOTE!
 It's important that the Gluu Account Owner and the AD administrator is the same (email.)

 - Add your Azure AD Tenant ID.
-Then add the groups that you allowed to access Gluu:

 Want to limit access to members of specific AD groups?